BioBoost/course-object-oriented-programming-with-cpp/README.md

 Check out my github repos for the source of this book and for other gitbooks, code examples, ...: https://github.com/BioBoost

+## Alpha version

+Please note that this GitBook is still under development and did not even reach a draft version yet.
+Make sure to check at least every week for changes made.

+## Prerequisites

+This course does expect you to already have a basic knowledge of programming and object oriented concepts.
+If you don't please take the course "Object Oriented Programming with Java" which can be found at https://bioboost.gitbooks.io/object-oriented-programming-using-java/content/.

 ## Requirements

 To follow along you will need at least a C++ compiler for the operating system you are using.
 Best option is to use a GCC compiler.
 If you are a total beginner for C++ a good option can be Code::Blocks, a simple and free C++ IDE.